 Choose a Publishing Method

 We do host your forms for free, but if you’d like your form to appear on your website then we have a few additional options for you.
-Each publishing option has pros and cons, so we've created a chart which you can use to compare them.
+Each publishing option has pros and cons, so we've created a chart that you can use to compare them.

 You're now ready to start building your forms.
 This was just a brief overview of what can be possible within FormAssembly.
 We still have dozens of features, plenty of options, and a Knowledge Base packed full of documentation that can guide you on your journey.
 As you navigate through the form builder and begin collecting data, you can always reach out to our team anytime for assistance.
 Happy form building!